beelerpayton/FracScatt/docs/source/examples.rst

 Absorption of of a Black Carbon Size Distribution
 -----------------------------------------

 To calculate MAC\ :sub:`BC` of a lognormal black carbon size distribution, use the :py:func:`shape2abs_SD` function.
-This example shows a partially collapsed black carbon size distribution with geometric mean volume-equivalent diameter of 250nm and M\ :sub:`tot`/M\ :sub:`BC` of 10 +- 2, calculated at 532 nm.
+This example shows a partially collapsed black carbon size distribution with geometric mean volume-equivalent diameter of 250nm, geometric standard deviation of 1.5, and M\ :sub:`tot`/M\ :sub:`BC` of 10 (with standard deviation of 2), calculated at 532 nm.

 .. code-block:: pycon